Greece Moments Greece Moments

 High-speed catamaran from Dodekanisos Seaways

-By the way, since 2024 only the port of Pera Gialos below the Chora.
-The new port in the north called Agios Andreas is no longer operated because there were problems with the mooring of the large ferries.
+By the way, since 2024 only the port of Pera Gialos below the Chora is in operation.
+The new port in the north called Agios Andreas is no longer used due to problems with mooring the large ferries.

-From my own experience, it is advisable to plan an extra night in Athens or on a neighboring island to save your vacation in case of doubt.
-The wind on Astypalea can quickly pick up strongly, so that ferries and flights are cancelled.
+From personal experience, it’s advisable to plan an extra night in Athens or on a neighbouring island, just in case – it could save your holiday.
+The wind on Astypalea can pick up quickly and strongly, causing ferries and flights to be cancelled.

-In high season, it is worth taking the ferry tickets for Astypalea to book early, as the places, especially for vehicles, can be booked up quickly.
+In high season, it’s worth booking your ferry tickets to Astypalea early, as spots – especially for vehicles – can fill up fast.
 The easiest way to do this is through our partner Ferryhopper*:

 ➲ To the ferry booking with Ferryhopper*